 Julia Garvey has had an extensive range of experiences from over 25 years of working in publishing.
 She is passionate about direct marketing and all things digital.
 If you want to brainstorm marketing ideas, Julia is the best person to speak to.
 Julia was recently appointed as Head of Marketing at GL Assessment.

 Ken Jones is a publishing software expert with over ten years experience as Technical Production Manager, software trainer and developer at Penguin Group UK.
 He is the mastermind behind Circular Software, which offers workflow advice, software tools and training to improve how publishers produce their illustrated print and digital books.

-Abbie Headon is Commissioning and Digital Development Editor at Summersdale Publishers, with a wide-ranging brief encompassing writing, editing and commissioning, alongside social media, website development and more.
+Abbie Headon runs Abbie Headon Publishing Services, and offers a range of skills including writing, editing and commissioning, alongside social media, website development and publishing management.
 She champions fresh approaches to solving the industry’s challenges and can be found mingling at most publishing events.

 Emma Barnes taught herself to code after founding her own independent publisher, Snowbooks.
 She went on to build Bibliocloud, the next-generation publishing system.
 Now she’s on a mission to promote tech skills within the publishing industry and beyond.

-Claire Maxwell manages all title publicity for the Icon Books list.
-She works on large scale campaigns for front list books and regularly secure features and reviews in national newspapers, magazines and broadcast media.
+Claire Maxwell is Publicity Manager at Canongate Books.
+She works on large scale campaigns for front list books and regularly secures features and reviews in national newspapers, magazines and broadcast media.
 She has organised a host of successful events – and is the only one of the group who regularly uses Snapchat – we want to know more!